 1.5 miles roundtrip, 200 feet elevation gain

 This gently sloping seaward trail through coastal forest culminates at the northwesternmost point of the contiguous lower 48 states.
 Kids can meander on the broad trail, before a length of boardwalk channels them toward a most spectacular sight of the ocean, revealed from a series of platforms that feel as if they are floating above the Pacific.
 A network of sea caves below, the ever-changing hues of the water, and Tatoosh Island — with its abundance of marine life — offer several visible points of interest.
 The cape is located on historic tribal land, home of the Makah people.
-A Makah Recreation Pass is required to park at the trail.
+A Makah Recreation Pass is required to park at the trailhead.

-Related: Things to do on the Olympic Peninsula
+Also See: Things to do on the Olympic Peninsula

 Cowiche Canyon Conservancy